 In October 1973 Labour Prime Minister Norman Kirk signalled government support for kibbutz-type settlements on Crown land, which he hoped would allow dissatisfied youth to participate in building the country.

 The settlements were given the name ohu, a Māori word meaning to work together as a voluntary group.
-Land would be leased at 4.5% of its market value to approved groups.
+Land would be leased to approved groups at 4.5% of its market value.

 Back to the land